 These days you’d be hard-pressed to find anyone unfamiliar with the tradition of a baby shower.
-Surprisingly, they are a relatively recent phenomenon.
-They only really became common after WWII during the baby boom of the 1940s and ’50s.
-Baby showers have developed their own traditions and etiquette over the years.
+While the term “baby shower” is relatively new, pregnancy and childbirth celebrations are ancient.1,2 Baby showers have developed their own traditions and etiquette over the years.
 And while baby showers are still the “norm” these days, many women choose a very popular alternative instead.
-Have you ever heard of a “sip and see?”
+Have you ever heard of a “sip and see”?

 What Is A Sip and See?

 This newer, casual spin on a traditional baby shower is a party thrown after the baby is born.
 Essentially, guests are invited to ‘sip’ on refreshments while they ‘see’ the baby.
 Usually planned by the parents, this Southern tradition is becoming more common.
 It is a great low-key option that allows family and friends to mix and mingle in one fell swoop.
-While some may choose to have a sip and see over a baby shower, you can probably expect to receive some gifts (who can resist?!).
-But some do choose to include a small registry and that’s entirely up to you.
+While some may choose to have a sip and see instead of a baby shower, you can probably expect to receive some baby shower gifts (who can resist?!).
+But some choose to include a small registry, which is entirely up to you.

 Who Should Have One?

-If this concept piques your interest, check out these 5 reasons to skip the baby shower and to have a sip and see instead:
+If this concept piques your interest, check out these 5 reasons to skip the baby shower and have a sip and see instead:

 1. If this isn’t your first baby.

 Many families who already have one child may opt for a baby sprinkle or a sip and see.
 The main difference is that the sip and see occurs afterward.
 If you’ve had your kids close enough together, you’ve likely already had a baby shower with a gift registry.
 You probably don’t need everything you did the first time around.
 This smaller soirée focuses less on the gift-giving aspect.
-Instead, it gives everyone you love the opportunity to celebrate with you in more of an open house format.
+Instead, it allows everyone you love to celebrate with you in more of an open-house format.

 2. When you don’t live in your hometown.